Grams to Cups Converter

 How do I convert grams to cups?

 Divide the weight in grams by the weight of one cup of that ingredient.
-For example, 1 cup of plain flour is 125 grams, so 250 grams of flour is 250 ÷ 125 = 2 cups.
-The converter above does this automatically for any ingredient.
+One metric cup of plain flour is 140 grams, so 250 grams of flour is 250 divided by 140, which is about 1.79 cups.
+Every ingredient has its own cup weight, so always pick the ingredient first.
+A grams to cups converter does this automatically.

 Why does the same gram amount give different cups for different ingredients?

-Cups measure volume, grams measure weight.
-Denser ingredients like sugar or butter pack more weight into the same volume than light ingredients like flour or oats, so 100 grams of sugar takes up far less space than 100 grams of flour.
+Cups measure volume while grams measure weight.
+Denser ingredients such as sugar or butter pack more weight into the same space than light ingredients such as flour or rolled oats.
+One metric cup holds 200 grams of sugar but only 140 grams of flour, so 100 grams of sugar takes up far less room in the cup than 100 grams of flour.